 my take: True confessions: this is not the cover of the copy I read … mine (from the 80’s?) has Robert Redford and Mia Farrow.
 THE MOVIE EDITION.
 Gasp.
 I know.
 Youth!
 I bought it well before I knew better.

-and, frankly, reading the movie edition was not very helpful. how can i evaluate jay gatsby when there are visuals of him played by ROBERT? i adore robert. he can do no wrong. and in a white suit? gorgeous!
+And, frankly, reading the movie edition was not very helpful.
+How caI evaluate Jay Gatsby when there are visuals of him played by ROBERT?
+I adore Robert.
+He can do no wrong.
+And in a white suit?
+Gorgeous!

-gorgeous vocabulary and sentence structure combined with a cast of characters seduced by wealth and other people’s spouses … seems very readable today. a lot of great scholars have dissected this work … i’m not one of them! and, hey, this is a one minute review …. it did make me think about what each of us “lives for” and made me evaluate my own life values.
+Gorgeous vocabulary and sentence structure combined with a cast of characters seduced by wealth and other people’s spouses … seems very readable today.
+A lot of great scholars have dissected this work … iIm not one of them!
+And, hey, this is a one minute review …. it did make me think about what each of us “lives for” and made me evaluate my own life values.